-What's the first thing an Olympic athlete does after arriving in Vancouver?
+What's the first thing an Olympic athlete does after arriving in the Olympic Village?
 Send a postcard to the folks back home, of course!
 Here's how to make your own.

 What You Need: